ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 {{/each}}
 ```

 However, if you provide the entire model context, the model hook for that URL segment will _not_ be run.
+For this reason, many Ember developers choose to pass only ids to `{{link-to}}` so that the behavior is consistent.

-In this example, we are passing the entire `photo` record:
+Here's what it looks like to pass the entire `photo` record:

 ```handlebars
 {{#each model as |photo|}}